Kidney Ureter And Suprarenal Gland Question And Answers

 Kidney Ureter And Suprarenal Gland Morrison'd Parallelogram Illustrating Surface Marking Of Kidneys On The Back

-• It is the surface marking of kidney from the back
+• It is the surface marking of the kidney from the back

 • Hilum lies opposite to the lower border of 1st lumbar spine.
 Lower on the right side.

 Question 5.
-Describe in detail the blood supply of kidney.
-Mention about vascular segments of kidney.
+Describe in detail the blood supply of the kidney.
+Mention vascular segments of the kidney.

 Answer: